 Peggy McIntosh, Ph.D., is the Associate Director of the Wellesley College Center for Research on Women.
 A world-renowned lecturer, she consults with higher education institutions throughout the United States and the world on creating multi-cultural and gender-fair curricula.

 She is founder and co-director of the National S.E.E.D.
 (Seeking Educational Equity and Diversity) Project on Inclusive Curriculum.
-The transformational SEED Project helps teachers, counselors, and administrators create their own year-long, site-based seminars on making school climates, curricula, and teaching methods more gender fair and multi-culturally equitable.
+The transformational SEED Project helps teachers, counselors, and administrators create their own year-long, site-based seminars on making school and university climates, curricula, and teaching methods more gender fair and multi-culturally equitable.

 McIntosh is the author of many influential articles on curriculum change, women's studies and systems of unearned privilege.
 She is best known for authoring the groundbreaking article "White Privilege and Male Privilege: A Personal Account of Coming to See Correspondences through Work in Women’s Studies”(1988).
 This analysis and its shorter form, "White Privilege: Unpacking the Invisible Knapsack” (1989), have been instrumental in putting the dimension of privilege into discussions of gender, race and sexuality.
 The essay set forth the concept of white privilege, a theoretical construct that has since significantly influenced anti-racist theory and practice as well as other activist movements.